mhattig/Wireshark/Readme.md

     python
     data

 The config directory contains wireshark configuration files.
-These files should be copied into the user's ~/.config/wireshark directory.
+These files are to be copied into the user's ~/.config/wireshark directory.
 The ~/.config/wireshark directory is created as part of the installation of Wireshark 2.6.6.